maiester/maiester.github.io/_posts/2025-07-01-outallnightannouncement.md

 excerpt_separator: <!--more-->
 ---

-We are pleased to announce that we will be performing at the ""Out all night"" festival on 11.7.2025.
+We are pleased to announce that we will be performing at the "Out all night" festival on 11.7.2025.
 Hope to see you there!

 Unikum<br>